 We love to travel light and a heavy camera can be super annoying!

-Flashpacking anyone?
-Besides a universal adapter, a USB Multi Charger is great to charge your camera and smart phone at the same time.
+Besides a universal adapter, a USB multi charger is great to charge your camera and smart phone at the same time.

 Sure, this is something extra to pack.

-don’t pack the long, bulky USB Multi Charger you’ve at home.
-It is way to heavy!
+Don’t pack the long, bulky USB multi charger you’ve got at home.
+It’s way to heavy!
 We had a look around and finally found a travel-sized USB charger.

-It is pretty handy and it saves you so much weight.
-It also useful to use at home then, obviously.
+It’s pretty handy and it saves you so much weight.
+And it’s also useful to use at home later on, obviously.

-Actually, this one we underestimated a lot, but it’s pure gold!
+Actually, this one we underestimated a lot… but packing cubes are pure gold!

 Seriously, GET THEM!!!

-Also, you can use it for shopping and cut down the usage of plastic bags.
+Also, you can use them for shopping and cut down on the usage of plastic bags.

 You can find many cheap packing cubes here.